OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 ---
-title: Uninstalling add-ins under development
+title: Uninstall add-ins under development
-description: Learn how to uninstall add-ins you are developing. ms.topic: troubleshooting-problem-resolution ms.date: 12/28/2024 ms.localizationpriority: medium
+description: Learn how to prevent and uninstall ghost or orphaned add-ins you are developing. ms.topic: troubleshooting-problem-resolution ms.date: 12/28/2024 ms.localizationpriority: medium
 ---

-# Uninstalling add-ins under development
+# Uninstall add-ins under development

 Incompletely removed add-ins under development can leave artifacts, such as custom ribbon buttons or registry entries, on your development computer.
 In the case of Outlook add-ins, these artifacts can be added to other computers when you sign into Outlook on them with the same ID as you used to develop the add-in.
 In this article, we call these ghost add-ins.